acroy/Quantum.jl/README.md

 		- idiomatic computation of expectation values/transition matrices
 		- commutator of DiracMatrices
 		- trace/partial trace, normalization, kron, and more
+		- arithmetic operations between Dirac types and generic arrays
 	- ScalarExpr objects for delayed calculation of mixed basis inner products.
 ScalarExpr objects support all basic arithmetic operations.
 	- The ability to perform mixed basis calculation via the use of ScalarExprs and InnerProducts

-###Planned (i.e. Coming Soon):
-	- Test modules
-	- Arithmetic operations between Dirac types and generic arrays
+###In The Works:
 	- Documentation
 	- register Quantum.jl as julia package